osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 </Tabs>

-With the Customise Route Line setting you can choose the appearance of the route line that will be visible on the map during navigation.
-You can choose the color, the width of the line, and the display of the turn arrows on it.
+With the **Customise Route Line** setting you can choose the appearance of the route line that will be visible on the map during navigation.
+You can choose the *color*, the *width of the line*, and the display of the *turn arrows* on it.
 For each profile, you can choose a different line view.
 All these parameters are described in detail in the article *Configure map screen* in the section [*Route line appearance*](../../navigation/guidance/map-during-navigation.md#route-line-appearance).

 ## Vehicle parameters